South American sea lion: Life history

 Mating occurs between December and February.
-Males arrive first to establish and defend territories, but then switch to defending females when they arrive.
+Males arrive first to establish and defend territories.
 Estrus in females usually begins six days after the birth of a pup and soon after the copulations start with a peak in January.
+At Peninsula Valdes, males first defend territories, but then switch to defending females when they arrive.
 A male aggressively herds females in his territory—even chasing after those that escape—and defends them from both neighbors and intruders.
-On rocky beaches, they establish territories where females go to cool off, keeping them until estrous.
-On cobble or sandy beaches, males have territories near the surf and monopolize females trying to get access to the sea.
+At Isla de Lobos, males near the surf have a similar breeding system, defending females and "floating" territories, while those further inland strictly defend territories around tide pools which attract females.
 The number of actual fights between males depends on the number of females in heat.
 The earlier a male arrives at the site, the longer his tenure will be and the more copulations he will achieve.
 Males are usually able to keep around three females in their harems, but some have as many as 18.